Logo

 Now that your relationship with money has gone mostly digital, how well does your bank support that relationship?
 If you’re not sure how to answer, you might want to look into an online bank.

 Online banking is what you do whenever you use a bank’s website or mobile app, but it also refers to a type of bank that focuses on digital banking.
-Online-only banks don’t rely on retail locations to serve their customers (or members).
-How does online banking work?
-Just about everything happens online or by mobile app.
-You can:
+These banks don’t rely on retail locations to serve their customers (or members).

 • Use a banking website to open and access your accounts;